pmman-sudo/YARA/README.md

 # Step 2.1: Manual File Inspection
 I manually inspected file2 using the nano editor to understand its behavior and origin.
--Observation: The file header clearly displayed detection evasion attempts but identified itself as b374k shell version 3.2.3.
+* Observation: The file header clearly displayed detection evasion attempts but identified itself as b374k shell version 3.2.3.

 <img width="780" height="674" alt="image" src="https://github.com/user-attachments/assets/2ee3de1f-2f14-4329-b7d1-bafed1bf24e0" />

 * Assessment: Despite being a known tool, the version difference (3.2.3 vs. the 2.2 found in file1) likely caused the signature mismatch.

 # Step 2.2: Generating Rules with yarGen
 To automate the creation of a detection rule for this specific variant, I utilized yarGen, a tool that generates YARA rules by identifying unique strings in a file while filtering out common legitimate strings.
 * Action: I generated a rule specifically for file2.